-Collisions between Trains and Motor Vehicles
+Collisions Between Trains And Motor Vehicles

-The Federal Railroad Administration reports that on average there are over 300 fatalities in the United States each year as a result of collisions between trains and motor vehicles.
-Moreover, there are over 1,000 non-fatal injuries throughout the nation involving train accident cases.
-In collisions between motor vehicles and trains, the occupants of passenger vehicles face significant risk of death or severe injury.
+Michigan has historically been among the top 10 states for train-vehicle collisions.
+In collisions between vehicles and trains, the occupants of passenger vehicles face a significant risk of death or severe injury.
 A modern freight train can weigh between 4,000 and 8,000 tons with a typical load.
-Understandably, the damage that can be inflicted on a motor vehicle by such a train can be absolutely catastrophic.
+Understandably, the damage inflicted on a motor vehicle by a train of this size and weight can be catastrophic.

-Accidents at Railroad Crossings
+Train Accident at Railroad Crossings

 According to the National Transportation Safety Board, about 40% of all public railroad crossings are not protected by lights and safety gates.
 Unprotected railroad crossings pose a major threat, especially in populated areas where railroad lines cross major roads.
 In fact, the risk of a train accident is seven times greater at crossings without gates than at crossings with gates.

 In train accident cases where the rail company is found negligent in some way, such as a failure to follow speed limits or replace faulty crossing gates, the company may be found liable for injuries.

 In A Train Accident?
 Protect Your Rights

 In any accident involving injury or death arising out of the operation of a train or other railroad device, it is essential that legal advice be sought.
 The Sinas Dramis team of Michigan personal injury attorneys in Lansing and Grand Rapids has the experience you need to protect your rights and get you the compensation you deserve.